spectrocloud/librarium/docs/docs-content/workspace/adding-a-new-workspace.md

 3. On the left **Main Menu**, click **Workspaces**.
 Then click **New Workspace**.

-4. Add the Basic Information Provide the basic information for the workspace such as。
+4. Provide the basic information for the workspace.

-   - **Name**.
-The workspace name must be unique in the project.
+   - **Name**: The workspace name must be unique in the project.
-   - **Description**.
-An optional description for the workspace.
+   - **Description**: An optional description for the workspace.
-   - **Tag**.
-Optional tags for the workspace.
+   - **Tag**: Optional tags for the workspace.

    When you are finished, click **Next**.